aimarket/sportsworld_monitor/README.md

 **Project has been canceled due to low demand**

-This bot scrapes the sportsworld165.com website for the latest's in demand fitted hats
+This bot scrapes the sportsworld165.com website for the latest's in demand fitted hats.

+At the time of making the bot I was able to detect a .atom file in the source code [source](https://sportsworld165.com/collections/new-arrivals/fitted.atom) that has all the latests releases that would update everyday at [4:00PM PST]() on Wednesday's.

+After parseing the list I could make an embed and send it through Discord with a webhook.

 example discord notification: